Thirty days of mason jar salad recipes — NO REPEATS. Create a grab-and-go lunch plan with these 30 healthy salad in a jar recipes.

 SALAD IN A JAR 101

-Loved this visual explanation from Farmer’s Fridge.
+I loved this visual explanation of how to put together a mason jar salad from Farmer’s Fridge.

 Image Credit: Farmer’s Fridge